vanTeeffelenLab/ExTrack/README.md

 **Document here how to open a Jupyter notebook**

 # Usage
+## Units
+The distance units of the parameters (input and output) are the same unit as the units of the tracks.
+Our initial parameters are chosen to work for micron units but initial parameters can be changed to match other units.
+The rate parameters are rates per frame.
+Rates per second can be inferred from the rates per frame by dividing them by the time in between frames.

 ## Main functions

 extrack.tracking.param_fitting : performs the fit to infer the parameters of a given data set.